Chart Color Schemes

 Infrastructure

-Rockyview has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Rockyview has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects potentially impacting the area.
 Notable ones are Living Gems Rockhampton, Parkhurst Residential Enabling Infrastructure Project, Parkhurst Rockhampton Commercial Development (Yaamba Rd), and Ellida Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.